typescript-package/data/README.md

 ### `DataCore`

-The base abstraction for data-related classes.
+The base abstraction with immutability for handling data-related classes.

 ### `Immutability`